Granjow/electronics/electronics.md

 ## Voltage Regulators

 **LM3940** —
-[(pdf)](Datasheets/lm3940.pdf) Converts 5 V to 3.3 V. Basically by means of converting the rest to heat.
+[(pdf)](Datasheets/lm3940.pdf) Converts 5 V to 3.3 V. Basically by means of converting electrical to thermal energy.
 3.3 V, 1 A; U<sub>in</sub> 4.5 to 5.5 V.

 ## Toys

+### Dot-Matrix LCD displays

+LCD Displays with pixels, also available with backlight.

+**HD44780**
+controls dot matrix LCD displays.
+It requires 6 IOs.

+### 7-Segment LCD/LED displays

+    ╷╷ ╶┐
+    └┤ ┌┘
+     ╵ └╴
+Typically, each segment of those displays is enabled with a separate input.
+One element therefore requires 8 pins (7 segments + GND or V<sub>CC</sub>).

+Displays with more (e.g. 4) elements reduce the number of pins by adding *element enable pins.* Only one element is active simultaneously, but when switching the active element fast enough, it appears to the eye as if all elements were active.
+7-segment displays [can easily be controlled by a Raspberry][7-segment-pi].

+**MAX7219**
+controls 8 elements and uses 2 inputs, clock and data.

+### LEDs

 **WS2812B** —
 [(pdf)](Datasheets/28085-WS2812B-RGB-LED-Datasheet.pdf)